top of page

 pics2.png

 Here is a description of the historical talks I offer.
-I love talking at schools, libraries, and community centers about this important history.
+I speak regularly at schools, libraries, and community centers about this important history.
 Testimonials for my lectures are at the bottom of this page.

 Testimonials from Lectures: